0

 11. What if I am not able to go or do not care to go on the scheduled Outbound Journey?
 Are there other ways for me to travel with the organization?

 Yes, there are a number of ways.
 You may travel with another club from this country if they have room for you.
+Also,

-There are Mission, Discover, and Cultural trips where ambassadors stay mostly in hotels.
+there are Mission, Discover, and Cultural trips where ambassadors stay mostly in hotels.
 The FFI website (www.friendshipforce.org) also provides information on festivals and regional/international conferences that often have extended homestays after the events.

 12. If I don't see myself traveling in the next year should I still join?